 Carol Cooke 41:03

 You’re not a real cyclist if you don’t fall because you forgot to take your foot off because when you start with cleats as well when you clip your foot in, you know, I don’t care who you are, you will always fall sideways.
 At least one Yeah, okay.
 Don’t have to have a problem with your body.
 And it happens to every person who starts off you know, who finally decides, okay, I’m going to get clipping shoes.
 Yeah, that’s just got to a light and they forget.

 Awesome.
 I’m so glad that it’s just not me.
 I feel a lot better now.

 Oh, no, it’s just not you.
 Don’t worry about it.
 Hey, Carol.

-Were you one of those people that was just that that somebody like me hated because you’re good at all sports and I really had to struggle to be good at any sport.
+Were you one of those people that was just that somebody like me hated because you’re good at all sports and I really had to struggle to be good at any sport?
 Because it sounds like you’re just

 Not okay if you can be any kind of ball sport.
-Yeah. basketball, volleyball, baseball.
-I am shocking, okay.
-And I think the worst summer of my life it was one year mom and dad decided they were going to rent the cottage for a couple weeks, you know.
+Yeah. basketball, volleyball, and baseball.
+I am shocked, okay.
+And I think the worst summer of my life was one-year Mom and Dad decided they were going to rent the cottage for a couple of weeks, you know.
 So what did they do?